 Panama City Beach, Florida, is a place I never want to return to.
-I spent most of my youth living in a small neighbourhood 25 minutes from the beach and attending Bay County schools.
+I spent most of my youth living in a small neighborhood 25 minutes from the beach and attending Bay County schools.
 I remember Panama City as a small town run on nepotism, Republicanism, racism, and religion.
 So, I spent the better part of my time in high school figuring out how to get as far away as possible.

 Imagine my surprise when, while on the train to Brooklyn one night, I saw a giant-ass poster with a girl from my hometown on it.
 The poster was advertising the MTV reality show Floribama Shore, filmed in… Panama City Beach, Florida.
 I was hit with a lot of emotions: dread, shock, incredulity, and rejection.
 Anyone—literally everyone—from Panama City Beach will tell you that we don’t call it “Floribama Shore.”
 We call it a lot of other things—Panama Shitty, Lower Alabama, the Redneck Riviera, the Bible Belt, the Panhandle, the Good Ole Boy Network—but not “Floribama Shore.”